wp-plugins/zedity/readme.txt

 *   [Official site](http://zedity.com): find the latest information, download the Premium version, grab special offers and additional information about Zedity...

-*   [Facebook page](https://www.facebook.com/Zedity): follow us to get notified about new releases, special offers and the latest news!
+*   [Facebook page](https://www.facebook.com/Zedity) and [Twitter page](https://www.twitter.com/Zedity): follow us to get notified about new releases, special offers and the latest news!

 *   [Tutorials](http://zedity.com/blog/tutorials): from installation to usage tips, release notes, including video tutorials, etc.

-*   [Twitter page](https://www.twitter.com/Zedity): follow Zedity on Twitter!

 *   [Translate Zedity](http://zedity.com/translate/): provide the translation into your native language and you'll enter the **Hall of Fame!** and **get rewarded** with a special promo code to get Zedity Premium!